To promote and pursue the art of photography

 Whether you are a beginner, an advanced photographer, or merely curious there is a place for you in our club and you are most welcome to attend our meetings.
 For meeting dates click on the Buttons below.

 The Projected Images Section meets at 7:30pm on the first and third Monday of each month (unless rescheduled due to public or religious holidays).
-A schedule of the 2017 meeting dates can be .
+A schedule of the 2019 meeting dates can be or can be found under the Programme Tab.
 CCJ has strict requirements regarding the formatting and submission of digital images for the projected images meetings.
 See the (also available under the Club Documents tab) for details.